Solidity Developer Guide

 Within the networks object, you can see the fluent_devnet1 configuration.
 This specifies the URL to connect to the Fluent Devnet, along with the chain ID and the accounts available for transactions.

-Use Fluent Faucet to request test tokens.
+Use Fluent Faucetarrow-up-right to request test tokens.

 Next, let's explore how you can compile and deploy your first smart contract to the Fluent Devnet.